What to do in Gozo: activities and must-see places

 To find out more, feel free to check out our full guide to Gozo’s best beaches!
 You’ll find all the details there!

-Maybe you’ve heard of it: Wied il-Mielaħ is a natural arch in the shape of a window.
-To be honest, it’s huge and very impressive when you’re standing in front of it.
-Getting there is another story: the roads are not easy, very narrow, with lots of bends.
+Wied il-Mielaħ is a huge natural arch shaped like a window.
+Its scale is especially impressive when seen up close.
+The approach roads are narrow and winding, so drive carefully.
 The ground is good, but it’s not a gravel road either.
 Once you’ve arrived, it’s easy to park on the road below.

 All you have to do is walk a few hundred metres.
 There you’ll come to a two-sided crevasse, like a cliff split in two.
 If you go to the left, you’ll be walking along the Wied il-Mielaħ.
 If you go to the right, there are small steps leading down to get the best view of the arch and take your best photo.

-Just a word of warning: the stairs are very narrow, between rock and void.
+One word of warning: the stairs are narrow and exposed.
 Even though there are barriers, if you’re afraid of heights, it can be a bit stressful.
-Don’t worry, it’s quite short and quick!
+The exposed section is short, but visitors with a fear of heights may still find it uncomfortable.
 In any case, I can tell you that it’s worth going all the way.
 You’ll come face to face with a huge arch and deep blue water, as if it were a cave.
-One thing’s for sure: there’s a reason why Wied il-Mielaħ is one of Gozo’s must-sees!
+Wied il-Mielaħ fully deserves its place among Gozo’s natural highlights.

 In fact, even in the supermarkets, most of the products are Italian.
 And I’m not even talking about the pasta section: it’s a delight!
 Even in the restaurants, the menus are in English with the Italian translation on the side.
-And don’t forget the famous Italian ice creams, a real treat!
+Italian-style gelato is another easy treat to find.

 As well as Italian food, you’ll also find goat’s cheese and local wines.
 The island of Gozo is greener than Malta, so there are quite a few vineyards.
-I’d say the wines are pretty good, but of course they’re no substitute for a good bottle of French wine, ahah.
+I found the local wines enjoyable, although that is naturally a matter of personal taste.

 Quad biking in Gozo

-And the best part?
-I didn’t have to worry about a thing—just enjoy the speed and the views.
-Everything was smooth and well-organized!
+Everything was organized for us, so I could simply enjoy the ride and the changing scenery.
 To give you an idea of the day’s itinerary, we started by riding along the coast to Ramla Valley.
 Then we headed to Nadur for lunch; the meal was included, and we got to try some local specialties.
 In the afternoon, we hit the road again for more quad adventures!

 Diving in Gozo